Jimmy Johns in Daytona Beach

 - What did the most recent inspection of Jimmy Johns in Daytona Beach find?

-- Jimmy Johns in Daytona Beach was most recently inspected on May 28, 2025 with 6 violation(s).
-Disposition: Inspection Completed - No Further Action.
+- Jimmy Johns in Daytona Beach was most recently inspected on June 2, 2026 with 8 violation(s), including 1 high-priority violation(s).
+Disposition: Warning Issued.

 - Has Jimmy Johns in Daytona Beach ever been shut down?